 Minor because: The posting includes 10 CFR Part 21 and the revision posted does not have any major changes in processes or definitions.

--than-minor if: The vendor has no postings, and personnel are not trained on 10 CFR Part 21.
+More-than-minor if: The vendor has no postings, and personnel are not trained on 10 CFR Part 21.

 -or-